 - (1) Assigned Judges shall be present at each stage of the proceedings and throughout their deliberations. - (2) 1The absence of a Judge is subject to the authorisation of the President.
-2The President shall be notified, in advance where the circumstances so allow, of any absence of an assigned Judge and shall inform the Registrar accordingly. - (3) Where a Judge, for reasons of illness, exceptional personal circumstances or force majeure circumstances, is absent in a part-heard case for a period which is likely to be of short duration, and where the remaining Judges of the Panel are satisfied that it is in the interests of a fair and expeditious trial, having heard the Parties, they may order that the hearing continue in the absence of that Judge for a period of no more than five (5) working days. - 1Where a Judge is absent in a part-heard case for a period which is likely to be longer than five (5) working days, the Panel or the remaining Judges, as applicable, shall adjourn proceedings for a period not exceeding thirty (30) working days.
-2Before that decision and after hearing the Parties, the Panel or the remaining Judges, as applicable, shall dispose of those matters deemed necessary. - (5) 1If a Judge is unable to continue sitting for more than thirty (30) working days or permanently in a part-heard case, the remaining Judges of the Panel, having heard the Parties, shall report to the President, who shall assign the Reserve Judge or, where appropriate, another Judge to continue hearing the case.
-2Pursuant to Article 33(4) of the Law, the substituted Judge shall not be reassigned to another Panel at a different phase of the same proceedings. - (6) If a Single Judge is, for any reason, unable to continue sitting in a part-heard case for a period which is likely to be longer than of short duration, the President may assign another Single Judge to the case and, after hearing the Parties, order either a rehearing or continuation of the proceedings from that point.
+2The President shall be notified, in advance where the circumstances so allow, of any absence of an assigned Judge and shall inform the Registrar accordingly. - (3) Where a Judge is permanently unable to continue sitting in a case, the President shall assign the Reserve Judge or, where appropriate, another Judge to continue hearing the case. - (4) Where a Judge is absent from hearings in a part-heard case, the Panel or the remaining Judges, as applicable, shall adjourn proceedings for a period not exceeding thirty (30) consecutive working days.
+If the Judge remains unable to sit following the adjournment, paragraph (3) shall apply.
+Pursuant to Article 33(4) of the Law, the substituted Judge shall not be reassigned to another Panel at a different phase of the same proceedings. - (5) If a Single Judge is, for any reason, unable to continue sitting in a part-heard case for a period which is likely to be longer than of short duration, the President may assign another Single Judge to the case and, after hearing the Parties, order either a rehearing or continuation of the proceedings from that point.